zahur76/MilestoneProject_2/README.md

 By visiting this site as a user I want to:
 * play a game to improve my congnitive function.
-* be able to navigate through the site with minimal difficulty to start playing the game with ease.
+* be able to navigate through the site with minimal difficulty inorder to play the game.
 * be able to select different difficulty levels so I can adapt to my personal goals.
 * have feedback on how well i am performing so as I can track any improvements in memory.
 * play a brain traning game whilst having a fun experience.